General Tax Information

 Real Estate Tax Billing and Collection

 Real estate tax bills are due by January 31st after mailing in December.
-Taxpayers have the choice of paying in full or paying in three installments.
-Should you choose to pay in installments, the third installment and final payment is due by July 31st.
+Taxpayers have the choice of paying in full or paying in two installments.

 - Payment in full or 1st Installment due to City of Muskego: January 31st, 2024